zKillboard/crestsso/README.md

     $code = filter_input(INPUT_GET, 'code');
     $userInfo = $sso->handleCallback($code);

-The resulting $userInfo array will contain the following values:
+The resulting $userInfo array will contain the following keys with their appropriate values:

     characterID
     characterName